aliaisse/aliaisse.github.io/index.md

     </div>

     <div class="welcome">
-      <h1>Welcome to my website!</h1>
+      <h1>Welcome!</h1>

       <p>
-        I am a PhD Candidate in Security Studies at Princeton University’s School of Public and International Affairs, specializing in nuclear deterrence, coercive diplomacy, and war.
+        I am Mehdi!
+(Ali Isse) a PhD Candidate in Security Studies at Princeton University’s School of Public and International Affairs, specializing in nuclear deterrence, coercive diplomacy, and war.
 For 2025–2026, I am also a Visiting Scholar in the Nuclear Security Program at Yale University’s MacMillan Center (Department of Political Science).
       </p>

       <p>